Graylog2/documentation/pages/installation.rst

 Most standard MongoDB packages of Linux distributions are outdated.
 Use the `official MongoDB apt source <http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian/>`_.
 (Available for many distributions and operating systems)

 You also **must** use **Java 7** or higher!
-Java 6 is not compatible with Graylog2 and will also not receive any more publicly available bug and security fixes by Oracle.
+Java 6 is not compatible with Graylog and will also not receive any more publicly available bug and security fixes by Oracle.

 A more detailed guide for installing the dependencies will follow. **The only important thing for Elasticsearch is that you configure